PL EN

 Objectives:

 This exploratory study aimed to identify the external and internal conditions that supported the respondents’ process of social adjustment according to their auto-narratives.
-It aimed to answer the question: Is it sufficient to place an individual at risk of social maladjustment in a safe environment (sociotherapy center) to enhance their long-term adaptation?
+It sought to answer the question: Is it sufficient to place an individual at risk of social maladjustment in a safe environment (sociotherapy center) to enhance their long-term adaptation?

 Results:

-Results: Through cluster analysis, three groups of respondents were identified.
+Through cluster analysis, three groups of respondents were identified.
 They differed in their level of adaptation, identity processing style, and narratives regarding the impact of various life circumstances and actions undertaken on their current situation and satisfaction with achieving their goals.
 The article includes three case studies that represent each of the groups.

 Conclusions: